deswa7310/E101-AVC-Project-Team-11/README.md

 ## Installation Instructions: Windows only and using Geany
 Downloading files
-- Download the SFML, AVC_server, and robot zip files
+- Download the SFML, AVC_server, and the team 11 robot zip files
  - **Note:** Install the SFML library that is the same version as your compiler e.g. SFML-64-bit with Mingw-64 and SFML-32-bit with Mingw-32
 - Extract the SFML file into a folder, preferably (C:) and then extract both the server and robot into another folder.
 **Important:** Don't extract zip files into new folders.
 This will interfere with how everything functions